tonybierman/taxonomy-studio/NEXT_STEPS.md

 ## Conclusion

-The Taxman application has a solid foundation with complete CRUD functionality for items, filtering, sorting, and file management.
+The TaxStud application has a solid foundation with complete CRUD functionality for items, filtering, sorting, and file management.
 The next phases will focus on:

 1. **User Protection:** Preventing data loss through warnings and confirmations
 2. **Usability:** Keyboard shortcuts, better feedback, help system